Low (complexity): Classes that are low for themselves

-Every class which is low for itself is closed under complement, provided that it is powerful enough to negate the boolean result.
+Every class that is low for itself is closed under complement, provided that it is powerful enough to negate a boolean query result.
 This implies that NP isn't low for itself unless NP = co-NP, which is considered unlikely because it implies that the polynomial hierarchy collapses to the first level, whereas it is widely believed that the hierarchy is infinite.
 The converse to this statement is not true.
 If a class is closed under complement, it does not mean that the class is low for itself.
-An example of such a class is EXP, which is closed under complement, but is not low for itself.
+An example of such a class is EXPTIME, which is closed under complement, but is not low for itself.

 Classes that are low for other complexity classes

 Some of the more complex and famous results regarding lowness of classes include: